-Our HMHB Content Coordinator Chelsea is pregnant, and this occasional series follows her progress as she tries to honor her intention of having a healthy, happy pregnancy.
+Our HMHB Content Coordinator Chelsea recently gave birth to twins, and this occasional series followed her progress as she tried to honor her intention of having a healthy, happy pregnancy.
 This month, we’re focusing on bringing you information on infertility through our blog posts.
 Before Chelsea conceived, she experienced two years of secondary infertility.
 This is her personal story.

 While these tips are all designed to improve general health in preparation for conception, often even the most dedicated lifestyle efforts aren’t enough to help couples conceive.
 According to RESOLVE.org and the American Society for Reproductive Medicine, you should seek the care of a specialist if you are unable to achieve pregnancy after 12 months of unprotected intercourse (if the women is under the age of 35), or six months if the women is more than 35 years of age.
 You should also seek the care of a specialist if you have had more than one miscarriage.
 For more information, support, and resources, visit http://resolve.org.

 Embarking on a Two-Year Struggle

 My first Whole30 was in January 2015.
 Toward the end of that round, I found out I was pregnant.
 My firstborn was only seven months old at the time.
 This pregnancy was a total surprise, and it took me until the first doctor’s appointment to get over the shock of that positive pregnancy test.
 Unfortunately, at that six week appointment, and another one two weeks later, they couldn’t find a heartbeat, and I went on to miscarry the pregnancy a month later.

 Recovering from a miscarriage includes physical and emotional healing.
 Sympathetic friends told me that they got pregnant very soon after miscarriage, so I expected the same.
 Little did I know that I was embarking on an almost two-year struggle with secondary infertility.